Using Docstrings to Specify Types

 IntelliJ IDEA provides an intention action that makes it possible to collect type information at runtime, and define type specifications.

 However, it is quite possible to specify the types of parameters manually, without the debugger.

 Both cases are explored in the section Examples.

-Make sure that the check box Collect run-time types information for code insight in the Python Debugger page of the Debugger settings is selected.
+Make sure that the check box Insert type placeholders in the Smart Keys page of the editor settings is selected.

 Parameter type specification

 To specify the parameter types, follow these general steps

 Consider the following code: